-- The Mind Leads The Body
+1. The Mind Leads The Body

-- Beating Cancer
+2. Beating Cancer

 At such a stage, cancer is particularly aggressive, requiring serious treatment.
 He promptly changed his diet, removing meats and dairy.
 He went on a 12-month course of immunotherapy.
-The cancer retreated, but after only nine months of remission, doctors discovered a large tumor in his chest.
+Cancer retreated, but after only nine months of remission, doctors discovered a large tumor in his chest.
 It was successfully removed.
-Yet just three months after the surgery, a routine checkup discovered that the cancer had spread to his pelvis.
+Yet, just three months after the surgery, a routine checkup discovered that cancer had spread to his pelvis.

-- Meditation Turning The Corner
+3. Meditation Turning The Corner

 He meditates three times a day for nearly an hour each session.
 After three months of his new regimen, he visited the hospital to get the latest report.
-At first the doctor thought that they made a mistake and had picked up the wrong chart.
+At first, the doctor thought that they made a mistake and had picked up the wrong chart.
 The scans showed no sign of a tumor.

 The redirection of Scott’s mind through the energy he put into meditation gave his body the extra push it needed.
 The earlier methods alone had not been enough, but with mindfulness added to his other treatments, he took what was supposed to be a less than 5% chance into the start of a full recovery in only three months.
 He has been enjoying a healthy life with his wife and children for 11 years since then.

-- Consistent Solutions For Persistent Problems
+4. Consistent Solutions For Persistent Problems

 And the beauty of this method is that the low impact movements mean that he’ll be safely able to continue this regimen for many years to come.
-The cancer never rested.
+Cancer never rested.
 So, Scott fought it by removing stress and noise from his body and mind, allowing his system’s defenses to focus on healing.

 Stress consumes enormous amounts of energy.
 Anyone who feels exhausted after a workday of sitting down can tell us that.
 Just as Scott’s life improved dramatically when the constant advance of his disease was countered by consistent meditation, the daily presence of stress in our lives will build up unless we find ways to release it.

-Do not forget to subscribe with us for more such informative articles and stay tuned!
+Do not forget to subscribe to us for more such informative articles, and stay tuned with our newsletter!